ORGANIC QUINOA PASTA, Elbows

 Common use: this pasta is a gluten-free and tasty alternative to traditional durum flour pasta.
 It is similar in taste and texture to whole-wheat pasta but offers the added nutritional density and protein-rich benefits of quinoa.

-How to cook: fill a large stockpot with water and bring to a boil, add 1-2tsp of salt and pasta and return to a rolling boil, cook for 10 minutes or until desired texture.
+How to cook: fill a large stockpot with water and bring to a boil, add a pinch of salt and pasta (2oz or 57g = 1 serving) and bring to a rolling boil, cook for 4 - 8 minutes or until desired texture.
 Separate the pasta gently with a fork during cooking to prevent clumping.
 Remove from heat and drain in a large colander over the sink.
+Enjoy!

 Storage: keeps well in a sealed container in a cool, dry, and dark location.

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.

 Your input is very much appreciated.
 Share it with your friends so they can enjoy it too!